Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type C

 \item If $\blam=(3,3,3)$ and we take the quiver $C^{(1)}_{2}$, then we get $\res(\blam)=(0,1,2,1,0,1,2,1,0)$ and:

 Changing the quiver to $C^{(1)}_{3}$ gives the same residue sequence, but a different $y_{\blam}\1_{\blam}$:

-\end{enumerate} To prove readability, all diagrams are stretched in the $x$-direction because these diagrams tend to get clustered.
-Note that this is the typical behavior: the $(e-2)$ and the $e$-strings always appear very close together because the $(e-1)$-strings does not have a ghost and the positioning function compensates for this by interleaving these strings and their ghosts. \end{Example}
+\end{enumerate} For readability, all diagrams are stretched in the $x$-direction because these diagrams tend to get clustered.
+Note that this is the typical behavior: the $(e-2)$ and the $e$-strings always appear very close together because the $(e-1)$-strings does not have a ghost and the positioning function compensates for this by bouncing back, which interleaves these strings and their ghosts. \end{Example}

-\begin{Remark} The dotted idempotents $y_{\blam}\1_{\blam}$ is not as complicated as the definition suggests.
+\begin{Remark} The dotted idempotent $y_{\blam}\1_{\blam}$ is not as complicated as the definition suggests.
 One first places the strings using the row reading order, following the rule that they are placed as far to the right as possible such that the previously placed ghost and strings stops the new strings being pulled further to the right.
 One then adds dots by looking at addable nodes.
-This is easy to feed into a machine and, in fact, the diagrams above are drawn by a TikZ macro that uses only the residue sequence. \end{Remark}
+This is easy to feed into a machine and, in fact, the diagrams above are drawn by a TikZ macro that uses only the residue sequence.
+These macros are also available on GitHub \cite{MaTu-sagemath-finite-type-klrw}. \end{Remark}

 \begin{Lemma} Suppose that $\blam,\bmu\in\hParts$.
 Then $y_{\blam}\1_{\blam}=y_{\bmu}\1_{\bmu}$ if and only if $\blam=\bmu$. \end{Lemma}